-- (1) The grant is disbursed to the applicant producer after the answer print has been completed at the time stated in the application, and after presenting proof of employment of funds and an audit of the final costs.
+(1) The grant is disbursed to the applicant producer after the answer print has been completed at the time stated in the application, and after presenting proof of employment of funds and an audit of the final costs.
 Proof of actual theatrical release may be provided after disbursement, but no later than 12 months after the answer print is completed.
-As a rule, the proof of employment of funds and the audit of final costs must be conducted no later than two years after completion of the answer print. - (2) In order to determine whether the answer print was completed on the date specified in the application, the FFA is to monitor compliance with this deadline. - (3) The final cost auditor is determined by the FFA.
-The applicant producer bears the costs of the audit. - (4) Payment is to be refused if - 1. proper financing of the film project is not ensured; or - 2. the applicant producer has violated the principles of economical business management within the context of the financing, production or performance of the contract, rental, distribution or video distribution of a film subsidised by the FFA or the BKM. - (5) A claim for disbursement of a grant may be assigned or pledged to banks or other financial institutes solely for the purpose of interim financing. - (6) Upon request the grant may be disbursed in instalments depending on the progress of production; in this case, up to 33 per cent of the grant will be disbursed as needed at the start of shooting, in the middle of shooting, and upon completion of the rough cut, with the total not to exceed 75 per cent of the total grant.
-The final instalment is disbursed in accordance with subsection 1.
-Reasons must be provided for the request for payment in instalments.
+As a rule, the proof of employment of funds and the audit of final costs must be conducted no later than two years after completion of the answer print.

+(2) In order to determine whether the answer print was completed on the date specified in the application, the FFA is to monitor compliance with this deadline.

+- (3) The final cost auditor is determined by the FFA.
+The applicant producer bears the costs of the audit. - (4) Payment is to be refused if - 01. proper financing of the film project is not ensured; or - 02. the applicant producer has violated the principles of economical business management within the context of the financing, production or performance of the contract, rental, distribution or video distribution of a film subsidised by the FFA or the BKM.

+(5) A claim for disbursement of a grant may be assigned or pledged to banks or other financial institutes solely for the purpose of interim financing.

+(6) Upon request the grant may be disbursed in instalments depending on the progress of production; in this case 33 per cent of the grant will be disbursed at the start of shooting, 33 per cent upon completion of the rough cut, and the remainder after submitting proof of employment of funds and an audit of the final costs.
+Reasons must be given for the request.
 In case of grants of more than EUR 2 million, disbursement in instalments also requires the presentation of a completion bond or a guarantee in the amount of the grant approved.
-No guarantee pursuant to section 85 of the Film Promotion Act is allowed.
-In exceptional cases, payment may be disbursed on completion of the answer print without a completion bond or a guarantee, if the proof required by the FFA is presented.
+No guarantee pursuant to sections 65 and 86 of the Film Promotion Act is allowed.
 Disbursement in instalments may be granted only where it is guaranteed that the funding will be used without delay and no later than six weeks from the date of disbursement.
 The applicant producer must present proof when applying for payment in instalments that this requirement has been met.
 The applicant producer must present proof prior to disbursement of the first instalment that the total financing is secured.